signalogic/SigDL/README.md

 <a name="DeepLearningModelCompression"></a>
 # Deep Learning Model Compression

-Model compression is the process of compressing and optimizing a deep learning model trained and tested in the cloud into a model suitable for real-time inference on an IoT or Edge application embedded target.
+Model compression is the process of compressing and optimizing a deep learning model trained and tested in the cloud into a model suitable for real-time inference on an IoT or edge application embedded target.
 When tested on the embedded target with the identical data set used in cloud training, the model must perform with acceptable accuracy, real-time performance (for example, frames per sec), and meet application-defined power consumption requirements.
 Compression methods include basic approaches such as pruning, weight quantization and sharing, and weight encoding (for example Huffman coding), and more advanced approaches such as math algorithms that converts convolution layers to sparse matrices (under specific conditions) suitable for FFT processing; i.e. convolution in the frequency domain.
 Optimization methods include intrinsics, pragmas, loop reduction, and other target device specific techniques that apply to the compressed model.
 One example would be intrinsics that allow increased number of fixed-point operations per clock cycle, another would be a pragma that allows loop unrolling.

 After compression and optimization methods are selected, the model <i>must be retrained and retested</i> using the compressed model in order to reach (i) a tolerable loss in accuracy (typically 2 - 5%) and (ii) required real-time performance (typically some number of frames per sec).
 Re-training and re-testing apply all changes resulting from compression and optimization, such as fixed-point weight values, weight sharing, data re-use, alternative math, and other algorithm changes.
 The overall process -- training, testing, compressing, retraining, and retesting -- may require many iterations until acceptable tradeoffs are reached.
 This is a time-consuming, iterative process that must be done on high performance cloud or private servers and *not on the embedded target*, where it would take prohibitive amounts of time.

 <a name="CompressionFlowDiagram"></a>
 ## Model Compression Flow Diagram

 Below is a flow diagram showing the multi-iterative, multi-testpoint nature of model compression.
-The objective is to map continuous integration and continuous deployment (CICD) onto available server resources (i.e. public cloud and/or private servers) and embedded targets (i.e. IoT and Edge products).
+The objective is to map continuous integration and continuous deployment (CICD) onto available server resources (i.e. public cloud and/or private servers) and embedded targets (i.e. IoT and edge products).

 &nbsp;<br/>